-Maintenance action Name for the specified jack-up vessel maintenance action; the phase, has to be chosen from the available abilities specified in basis data maintenance action, exclusive weather delay, travel time and access time.
+Ability 1 Identifier of the ability that is needed for the positioning/jack-up phase, has to be chosen from the available abilities specified in basis data maintenance action, exclusive weather delay, travel time and access time.
 However, one can also consider including the positioning time for the vessel in this phase.